evilchili/telisar-website/content/posts/episode_24_the_paladin_of_bahamut.md

 ---
 title: "Episode 24: The Paladin of Bahamut?"
 date: 2018-11-16T23:59:00
+description: The party stepped back in time briefly to replay the encounter with Yi-na-Hotep, since several players were absent in the previous session...
 campaigndate: Frydag, 20th of the Bear, 3206 ME
 tags: ['session']
 ---

-*The party stepped back in time briefly to replay the encounter with Yi-na-Hotep, since several players were absent in the previous session...*

 Yi-na-Hotep, Goddess of the Moon, invited the party to ask questions of her before she passed from the material plane.
 During the ensuing discussion, the party learned several things about the